Sarcoma: Know the signs and symptoms

 The University of Alabama at Birmingham’s Division of Surgical Oncology team works closely with oncologists to create a treatment plan that can also include radiation, chemotherapy, immunotherapy or targeted drug therapy.

-“Because of their rarity and improved outcomes when treated by multidisciplinary teams, we strongly advise patients to seek care at a high-volume center such as the O’Neal Comprehensive Cancer Center at UAB,” said Kristy Broman, M.D., assistant professor in the Division of Surgical Oncology and associate director for Quality of the O’Neal Cancer Service Line.
+“Because of their rarity and improved outcomes when treated by multidisciplinary teams, we strongly advise patients to seek care at a high-volume center such as the UAB O’Neal Comprehensive Cancer Center,” said Kristy Broman, M.D., assistant professor in the Division of Surgical Oncology and associate director for Quality of the O’Neal Cancer Service Line.
 “Here a patient’s care is coordinated between surgical, medical and radiation oncologists.”

 Knowing the signs of sarcoma can be lifesaving as sometimes symptoms can mirror those of benign conditions.
 Speaking with a physician when you notice any major physical change or localized discomfort is important.
 Keep the following in mind when speaking with a health care professional: